Hyperbaric Oxygen Therapy

 How HBOT Works

 The pressure that is created in the dive chamber allows the healing oxygen to permeate through all fluids, muscle, tissue, fat and bone through out the entire body.
-Typically, when are body is injured, the injured tissue does not receive the oxygen it needs to thrive, cells do not function properly and the bodily functions decline.
+Typically, when our body is injured, the injured tissue does not receive the oxygen it needs to thrive, cells do not function properly and the bodily functions decline.
 Studies show that hyperbaric oxygen therapy helps the body heal its injuries and improve functionality once again.

 HBOT has been shown to work at the mitochondrial level to “kick start” functionality.
 It has also been shown in to: